hyperledger/toc/governing-documents/project-incubation-exit.md

         The project must document what requirements and use cases it addresses.

-    -   Architecture

-        The project must document how it fits within the [Hyperledger Architecture](https://wiki.hyperledger.org/display/AWG)

-    -   Compatibility with other Hyperledger projects
+    -   Compatibility with other LF Decentralized Trust projects

         Where applicable, the project should be compatible with other *Graduated* projects.

-    -   Release numbering: the project should use the Hyperledger standard [release taxonomy](./release-taxonomy.md), once that is agreed upon.
+    -   Release numbering: the project should use the LF Decentralized Trust standard [release taxonomy](./release-taxonomy.md), once that is agreed upon.

     -   Project must make a [release](./release-taxonomy.md), even a "developer preview",